 Helmshore Primary School was last inspected by OFSTED on the 13th/14th March 2012.
 We are very proud of their verdict, ‘This is an outstanding school’.

-To view our past three inspection reports, please click on the dates below:
+To view our past inspection reports, please click on the link below:

 Key Findings …